Skip to main content Skip to footer

 Health 0.1

-The majority of capital projects are funded by annual grants including the Ontario Municipal Partnership Funding (OMPF), the Canada Community Building Fund (Gas Tax), and the Annual Ontario Community Infrastructure Funding (OCIF).
+The majority of the capital projects are funded in part or totally by annual grants including the Ontario Municipal Partnership Funding (OMPF), the Canada Community Building Fund (Gas Tax), and the Annual Ontario Community Infrastructure Funding (OCIF).

-• Investing in Canada Infrastructure Program (ICIP) for partial funding for the Health Centre Renovations project
+• Investing in Canada Infrastructure Program (ICIP) for partial funding of the Health Centre Renovations project

 The 2024 capital expenditures include the following: